vadim-givola/vue-google-pay/README.md

-# vue-google-pay
+# Vue Google Pay
-Simple vue wrapper for Google Pay
+A Vue wrapper for Google Pay